1971 killing of Bengali intellectuals

-In 1971, the Pakistan Army and their local collaborators, most notably the extreme right-wing militia group Al-Badr, engaged in the genocide of Bengali intellectuals during the Bangladesh War of 1971.
-Bengali intellectuals were abducted, tortured and killed during the entire duration of the war as part of the Bangladesh genocide.
+In 1971, the Pakistan Army and their local collaborators, most notably far-right militia group Al-Badr, engaged in the genocidal massacre of Bengali intellectuals during the Bangladesh War of 1971.
+Bengali intellectuals were abducted, tortured, and killed during the entire duration of the war as part of the Bangladesh genocide.
 However, the largest number of systematic executions took place on 25 March and 14 December 1971, two dates that bookend the conflict.
 14 December is commemorated in Bangladesh as Martyred Intellectuals Day.

 Black Night of 25 March

 On 25 March 1971, the Pakistan army launched an extermination campaign, codenamed Operation Searchlight, against the Bengali people in East Pakistan.
-A number of professors, physicians and journalists were abducted from their homes by armed Pakistani soldiers and their local collaborators, and executed during this operation and its aftermath.
+A number of professors, physicians, and journalists were abducted from their homes by armed Pakistani soldiers and their local collaborators, and executed during this operation and its aftermath.